chen3feng/atomiccounter/README.md

 ## Implementation

+Data race is one of the biggest performance killers in multi-core programs.
+For counters with a large number of writes, if ordinary atomic is used, the performance will be severely affected.

+In scenarios with few reads, a common solution is to spread the writes across different variables and accumulate them when they are read.
+Such as Java's LongAdder and folly ThreadCachedInt, and per-cpu in the Linux kernel are all used this this method.
+Although the implementation details are different, the idea is similar.

+At present, there is no well-known implementation for this kind of purpose in go, so I implemented this library.

+To reduce memory footprint, multiple `Int64` objects may share same memory chunk.

+### Memory Layout

 An int64 array of multiple sizes of CPU [cache line size](https://en.wikipedia.org/wiki/CPU_cache#Cache_entries) becomes a cell.
 A group of cells is called a chunk.